jfm-data/jfm-data.github.io/_posts/2021-08-08-Ethan-Strauss.md

 categories: basketball
 ---

+TL:DR -- FS1 IMHO, jump below to see reasons why

 In mid-July I noticed I haven't read Ethan Strauss in a while, so I had to check if I had missed one of his published articles.
 I love reading about the business side of basketball, and not only does Ethan cover it from interesting angles, but he's also an immensely talented writer.